Jen logo.png

 What if I have more questions?

-You are welcome to WhatsApp or Email if you have specific questions and I also have created more comprehensive frequently asked questions which you can find below.
+You are welcome to WhatsApp or Email if you have specific questions, and I have also created more comprehensive frequently asked questions, which you can find in the resources pages.